Fighter kite: India

-Fighter kites are known as patang in India.
-In many others, kite flying takes place mainly during specific festivals particularly the spring festival known as Basant, during Makar Sankranti and more recently on Indian Independence Day.
+Fighter kites are known as patang (पतंग) in India.
+Kite flying takes place mainly during specific festivals, particularly the spring festival known as Vasant Panchami, during Makar Sankranti and, more recently, on Indian Independence Day.

 Japan

-The Nagasaki Hata is similar to the Indian Patang, and it believed to have been introduced into Japan, from Indonesia, by Dutch traders.
-It is highly manoeuvrable and fought with glass coated line in line cutting contests in a similar way to kite fighting in many other countries.
+The Nagasaki hata (旗) is similar to the Indian patang, and it believed to have been introduced from Indonesia into Japan by Dutch traders.
+It is highly manoeuvrable and uses glass coated lines for line cutting contests.

 A quite different type of kite fighting in Japan uses very large kites requiring teams.
-In these contests cutting line is not used, but instead kites are forced down.
+In these contests, cutting line is not used, but instead kites are forced down.
 The festivals occur at Shirone and Hamamatsu.
-The Rokkaku is a smaller 1-2m high hexagonal kite, but also fought with teams of players flying each kite.
-Both the Rokkaku and the smaller rectangular Buka have been adopted and further developed by western kite enthusiasts.
+The Rokkaku daku (六角凧), is a smaller, 1–2 m high hexagonal kite, also fought with teams of players flying each kite.
+Both the Rokkaku and the smaller, rectangular Buka have been adopted and further developed by western kite enthusiasts.

 Korea

-The bang-pae yeon is a rectangular, bowed "shield" kite with a hole in the middle of the sail.
+The bang-pae yeon (방패연, lit. shield kite) is a rectangular, bowed "shield" kite with a hole in the middle of the sail.
 The frame uses five bamboo spars—one each across the top and the "waist" of the kite, a "spine," and two diagonals.

 Although cutting line and fights are similar to other Asian fighter kites, a large spool is always used.

 Nepal

-Kite fighting in Nepal, called Changa Chait, is especially popular around the festivals of Dashain and Tihar in September/October and October/November, respectively.
-The skies are filled with colourful kites called changa, made from Nepali lokta paper and cutting lines coated in crushed glass.
-When a line is cut, the team with their kite still flying shouts "chet" to signal victory over the opposing team.
+Kite fighting in Nepal, called Changa Chait (चङ्गा चेट), is especially popular around the festivals of Dashain and Tihar in September/October and October/November, respectively.
+The skies are filled with colourful kites called changa (चङ्गा), made from Nepali lokta paper (लोक्ता) and cutting lines coated in crushed glass.
+When a line is cut, the team with their kite still flying shouts "chet" (चेट) to signal victory over the opposing team.